 There are many surprising sources of protein

 Loaded with 6 grams of protein per ounce, this superfood has just about as much protein as an egg.
 Hemp seeds (also known as hemp hearts) are a good source of healthy fats, including Omega-3 (alpha-linolenic acid), Omega-6 (linolenic acid), and GLA (gamma-linolenic acid).
-GLA has been found to produce prostaglandin E1, a hormone that has been found to oppose the effect of prolactin in women.
+GLA produces prostaglandin E1, a hormone which opposes the effect of prolactin in women.
 Prolactin is attributed to many of the symptoms of post-menstrual syndrome (PMS).

 Greek yogurt is an excellent source of protein and probiotics (good bacteria), containing about 28 grams of protein per cup serving and is low in fat.

-Greek yogurt is delicious and creamy making it a perfect addition to a morning smoothie to add both flavor and texture.
-Greek yogurt is a great snack for avoiding undesired cravings that might lead to overeating, it is also a complete source of protein.
+As delicious and creamy snack, it makes a perfect addition to a morning smoothie to add both flavor and texture.
+It is a great snack for avoiding undesired cravings that might lead to overeating, it is also a complete source of protein.